Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT1.md

 Backtracking: Backtrack at inconsistent partial assignments
 Inference: Deducing tighter equivalent constraints to reduce search space

-Naive Backtracking: we have no inference,
+Naive Backtracking: we have no inference.
+Backtracking = Recursively instantiate variables one-by-one, backing up out of a search branch if the current partial assignment is already inconsistent.

 ---
 # References